client9/client9-website-2015/content/post/2015-01-17-comparison-of-linux-on-aws.md

 +++

 How do various Linux distributions implement a operating system for use in virtualized or cloud environments?
-One (imperfect) proxy for size and complexity is number of packages installed.
-In Amazon's US-WEST-1 region, I fired up the a number of Linux distributions and counted the number of packages installed.
+One proxy for size and complexity is the number of packages installed.
+While not a perfect comparison, in general, less is more.
+In Amazon's US-WEST-1 region, I fired up the a number of Linux distributions and counted the number of packages installed. <!--more-->

 OS Distribution                 | AMI          | Packages
 --------------------------------|--------------|----